James Woods: 2000–present

+In 2024 he released the album “Hear The Thunder Crack”, where he wrote all the lyrics and words, while Shooter Jennings created and performed the music.

 Personal life

+Marriages and relationships

 In 1980, Woods married costume designer Kathryn Morrison-Pahoa.
 They divorced in 1983.
 In 1989, he married 26-year-old equestrian and boutique owner Sarah Owen, but they divorced four months later.
 In 1992, Woods dated Heather Graham, his co-star in the film Diggstown.

 Woods was raised as Roman Catholic and considers himself a practicing follower of the religion.

-During a press interview for Kingdom Hearts II, Woods said that he was an avid video game player.
-He is a dealer of antiques in Rhode Island.

 On December 14, 2015, while he was driving alone westbound through an ice storm on Interstate 70 in Glenwood Canyon, Colorado, a speeding driver lost control and crashed into five other cars.
 Woods swerved his Jeep Grand Cherokee to avoid the accident and collided with a retaining wall, but slid backwards into a guard rail 100 ft above the Colorado River.
 He suffered a minor concussion.

-Poker
+Interests

+During a press interview for Kingdom Hearts II (2005), Woods said that he was an avid video game player.
+He is a dealer of antiques in Rhode Island.
 Woods is an avid poker player, playing in cash games and many tournaments.
-He played in the WPT's Hollywood Home Game series in 2004 for the American Stroke Association charity.
-As of 2018, he has over 80 tournament successes to his credit, including seventh place at the 2015 World Series of Poker in the $3000 No Limit Shootout event and fifth place in the $1,500 Dealers Choice event at the 2018 WSOP, as well as a $12,000 poker win in 2022 at Bally's Las Vegas.
+He played in the World Poker Tour's Hollywood Home Game series in 2004 for the American Stroke Association charity.
+As of 2018, he has over 80 tournament successes to his credit, including seventh place at the 2015 World Series of Poker in the $3000 No Limit Shootout event and fifth place in the $1,500 Dealers Choice event at the 2018 World Series of Poker, as well as a $12,000 poker win in 2022 at Bally's Las Vegas.